11 Causes of Rubber Plant Leaves Turning Brown and their Remedies

 2. Underwatering

-Underwatering means that there is too little moisture in the soil.
-As such, the Rubber Plant cannot take up nutrients and water to the leaves.
-Therefore, they wilt, turn brown and die.
+Underwatering means that there is too little moisture in the soil for the Rubber Plant to take up to the leaves.
+As such, the plant cannot take up nutrients and water to the leaves.
+Therefore, they wilt, turn brown and begin to die.

 Solutions